LuminoEngine/Lumino/docs/use-base-module.md

-# Using only the Base module
+# Using only the Core module

 1. Configure